marcosrios/sampleApp/README.md

 This will populate the folder /vendor

+This step might require to install the php-composer package

 3) Create the database
 ----------------------------------
+The default user is root with an empty password.
+To change this params modify /app/config/parameters.yml

     php app/console doctrine:database:create
     php app/console doctrine:schema:create
     php app/console doctrine:fixtures:load